discordjs/guide/guide/event-handling/README.md

 };
 ```

-The `name` property states which event this file is for, the `once` property is a boolean and specifies if the the event should run only once, and the `execute` function is for your event logic.
+The `name` property states which event this file is for, the `once` property is a boolean and specifies if the event should run only once, and the `execute` function is for your event logic.
 The event handler will call this function whenever the event emits.

 Now, you'll write the code for dynamically retrieving all the event files in the `events` folder.
 Add this below the `const client` line in `index.js`: